tarantool/doc/doc/reference/configuration/cfg_logging.rst

     The ``facility`` setting is currently ignored but will be used in the future.

-    When logging to a file, tarantool reopens the log on SIGHUP.
+    When logging to a file, Tarantool reopens the log on SIGHUP.
 When log is a program, its pid is saved in the :ref:`log.logger_pid <log-logger_pid>` variable.
 You need to send it a signal to rotate logs.